The Pools at Disney’s Art of Animation Resort

 The Big Blue Pool is the feature pool at Disney’s Art of Animation Resort.
 It contains over 308,000 gallons and is inspired by Disney’s Finding Nemo film.

 The pool sits directly behind the resort’s lobby.
 It is centered between the Finding Nemo suites section of the resort.

-The far end of the pool has a zero-entry and several fun splash elements.
+The pool’s far end has a zero-entry and several fun splash elements.

-In addition, this pool area is home to The Schoolyard Sprayground, which is an interactive water play area for smaller children.
+In addition, this pool area is home to The Schoolyard Sprayground, an interactive water play area for smaller children.